When it comes to your favorite beverage, I know how easy it is to drink a bit more than what’s good for you.

 With this 50% decaff ground blend you will find yourself lowering your caffeine intake without even realizing you’re not having the full caff.

-To be honest Folgers and Maxwell’s aren’t my top choice, just because I’ve felt some inconsistency in the taste among different packages, but it might just be my luck…
+To be honest Folgers and Maxwell’s aren’t my top choice, just because I’ve felt some inconsistency in the taste from one order to the next, but it might just be my luck…

 A lot of people I know swear by Folgers half-caff and it’s basically their go-to coffee.

 Low price, satisfying taste, what’s not to like?